Mushu Tofu Wraps

 - Push all the vegetables to the side, forming a hole in the middle (like a donut).
-Place chicken in the donut hole.
-Give your sauce a stir, and then pour it over the chicken.
+Place tofu in the donut hole.
+Give your sauce a stir, and then pour it over the tofu.

 - Once sauce starts to bubble and darken, toss to mix.
-Continue to stir-fry until chicken is cooked through (since the chicken has been sliced into thin strips, this shouldn't take more than another 4 to 5 minutes).
+Continue to stir-fry until tofu is warmed through and sauce is thick, 4 to 5 minutes.

 Very good!
 I like all the veggies in this.0 Helpful